thounny/windows98-theme/README.md

 - **Retro Look**: Light grey backgrounds, dark borders, and classic blue accents reminiscent of the Windows 98 era.
 - **Custom Syntax Highlighting**: Carefully chosen colors for keywords, strings, variables, and comments to match the vintage aesthetic.
 - **Consistent UI**: Theme applies to all areas of VS Code including the sidebar, activity bar, and status bar.
+- **Dark Mode**: A new dark mode variant for a retro-inspired night-time coding experience.

 ## Installation